isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-There are people who don't follow this rule because they plan to use a class only through a `shared_ptr`: `std::shared_ptr<B> p = std::make_shared<D>(args);` Here, the shared pointer will take care of deletion, so no leak will occur from an inappropriate `delete` of the base.
-People who do this consistently can get a false positive, but the rule is important -- what if one was allocated using `make_unique`?
-It's not safe unless the author of `B` ensures that it can never be misused, such as by making all constructors private and providing a factory function to enforce the allocation with `make_shared`.
+There are people who don’t follow this rule because they plan to use a class only through a `shared_ptr`: `std::shared_ptr<B> p = std::make_shared<D>(args);` Here, the shared pointer will take care of deletion, so no leak will occur from an inappropriate `delete` of the base.
+People who do this consistently can get a false positive, but the rule is important — what if one was allocated using `make_unique`?
+It’s not safe unless the author of `B` ensures that it can never be misused, such as by making all constructors private and providing a factory function to enforce the allocation with `make_shared`.

 ##### Enforcement